Advancing Payer Responsibility and Requeueing Claims

 ERAs & advancing claims

-When a payment is received via an ERA (Electronic Remittance Advice), RXNT automatically links the payment to the appropriate encounter(s).
+When a payment is received via an ERA (Electronic Remittance Advice), RXNT automatically links it to the appropriate encounter(s).

 Crossed-over claims

-For crossed-over claims, RXNT automatically sets line item statuses to No Requeue.
-This allows responsibility to advance without sending the claim to the Denied/Left Open tab.
+For crossed-over claims, RXNT automatically sets line item statuses to No Requeue, allowing responsibility to advance to the next payer without placing the claim in the Denied/Left Open tab.

 • RXNT automatically sets the line item status to No Requeue.